 Of course, if none of this persuades you that a tech career in Amsterdam is a wise choice, then you can always rely on the city’s effortlessly cool charm; life in the Dutch capital is a famously laidback and culturally fulfilling experience.

-10. Silicon Valley (Palo Alto, San Francisco and San Jose), USA
+5. Bay Area (Palo Alto, San Francisco and San Jose)

 To put it simply, Silicon Valley is the original tech mecca.
 Since the 1930s, it has been home to the biggest tech companies in the world, attracting some of the most innovative minds on the planet, and much of the technology that was created and developed there continues to heavily influence the way we all live.
 For tech professionals, Silicon Valley is the summit and the tech hub to which all other tech hubs are compared.